nocalhost/nocalhost.github.io/docs/architecture.md

 * Nocalhost manages serviceAccount, namespace and application in kubernetes cluster through api-server, and persists to database, providing data support for IDE plugin usage.

 **nocalhost-dep**
-* When application microservices are deployed in a Kubernetes cluster, the startup sequence and dependencies of these microservices cannot be controlled.
+* When application microservices are deployed in a Kubernetes cluster, there is no way to controler the startup sequence and dependencies of these microservices.
 A typical scenario is: Service A and Service B both rely on Mysql, Redis, RabbitMQ.
 Service A and Service B cannot be started unless these dependent services are available.

-Usually developers have to wait Kubernetes cluster to restart the Pod rely on the HealthCheck Probe.
-This is why many large system running in Kubernetes start up slowly.
+* Usually developers have to wait the Pod's restarting rely on Kubernetes' HealthCheck Probe.
+After restarting again and again, the time interval will be very long.
+This is why many large system running in Kubernetes start up extremely slow.

 * By implemented a Kubernetes Admission Webhook like Istio injecting Sidecar, nocalhost-dep can controls the starting order.

-When a new application is deployed to the cluster, nocalhost-dep will inject the InitContainer into the workload automatically.
-According to the declared dependencies, nocalhost-dep keeps waiting for the dependent services's availability.
-Once all dependent service become available, the InitContainer exits, then the containers which container business logics start.
+* When applications deployed, nocalhost-dep will inject InitContainers into the workload automatically.
+According to declared dependencies, nocalhost-dep keeps waiting for the dependent services's availability.

+* Once all dependent service become available, the InitContainer exits, then the containers which container business logics start.
+There is no restarting, which means minimal time waiting of starting.